zkat/npx/README.md

 * `--cache <path>` - set the location of the npm cache.
 Defaults to npm's own cache settings.

 * `-g, --global` - install the package globally before execution.

-* `-D, --save-dev, -P, --save-prod, -O, --save-optional, -B, --save-bundle, -E, --save-exact` - install the package in the current npm project and save it to `package.json` following the same option conventions for this as `npm install` would.

-* `-C, --prefix` - The location to install global items.
-If used without `-g`, will force any installs to run in the specified folder.
-Defaults to whatever npm's default is.

 * `--userconfig` - path to the user configuration file to pass to npm.
 Defaults to whatever npm's current default is.